bonyiii/cap-docker/README.md

 ## Concept

 You have a host and you set up a docker baseimage like this one.
-Once you have the basimage you are ready to deploy.
+Once you have docker and  the basimage on your host you are ready to deploy.
-Containers are used as only runtime environment, all the sourcecode lives on the host.
+Containers are used only as runtime environment, all the sourcecode lives on the hosti, installed by capistrano.
+Gems are also installed on host and gemset path is imported into container this way gems not duplicated among containers.

 Containers are named after capistrano release directories, so for each release you will provided with a docker conatiner.